lbod/delitetutorial/tutorials/beginner.md

 ```

 We just need to include the template using the handlebars plugin i.e.
-`"delite/handlebars!./CustomTemplatedElement/CustomTemplatedElement.html"` and assign the resolved template to the `template` property of our widget i.e. `template: template`.
+`"delite/handlebars!./BlogPost/BlogPost.html"` and assign the resolved template to the `template` property of our widget i.e. `template: template`.

 ####Using handlebars templates
-What we've done so far isn't very exciting, so lets try and do something more 'real life'.
-Imagine we need to implement blogging widgets.
-The widget needs to show the blog title (which we've already done with `{{value}}`, a date it was published, the author and the content of the
+Imagining we need to implement this blogging widget, the widget needs to show the blog title (which we've already done with `{{value}}`, a date it was
-blog.
+published, the author and the content of the blog.

 Let's make some changes:
 #####Template
 Change our template to add new properties for a blog author, when the blog was published and the text of the blog
-in `./CustomTemplatedElement/CustomTemplatedElement.html`:
+in `./BlogPost/BlogPost.html`:
 ```html
 <template>
     <article>